Halfway Houses in Philadelphia, PA

 Gaudenzia Inc Washington House

-Gaudenzia Inc Washington House is a halfway house in Philadelphia, Pennsylvania, 19146 zip code.
+Gaudenzia Inc Washington House is a sober living home in Philadelphia, PA, 19146 zip code.

 Address: 1516 Washington Avenue, Philadelphia, PA 19146 in Philadelphia County